-H 1 To comply with all of the policies of the current Dún Laoghaire-Rathdown County Development Plan relating to archaeology and heritage.
-In particular to preserve the archaeological heritage of the area of the Scheme and to protect and promote public access to such heritage where feasible, and to carry out an access audit by a suitably qualified person of sites in public ownership.
+- To comply with all of the policies of the current Dún Laoghaire-Rathdown County Development Plan relating to archaeology and heritage.
+In particular to preserve the archaeological heritage of the area of the Scheme and to protect and promote public access to such heritage where feasible, and to carry out an access audit by a suitably qualified person of sites in public ownership. - 1 Where reference is made to the 'current' County Development Plan or Guidelines, it means the document that is current at the date of the decision of a planning application.

-- H 2 To require pre-application archaeological assessment by a suitably qualified Archaeologist for all planning applications in accordance with the advice of the Department of Arts, Heritage and the Gaeltacht.
+- To require pre-application archaeological assessment by a suitably qualified Archaeologist for all planning applications in accordance with the advice of the Department of Arts, Heritage and the Gaeltacht.
 In cases of repeat applications or proposals for minor developments, this will not necessarily be required.
-In addition, Statutory Agencies will be required to carry out archaeological assessments prior to the detailed design stage of significant development as far as is practicable, in accordance with the advice of the Department of Arts, Heritage and the Gaeltacht. - H 3 To require appropriate high quality information signage for each of the entries to the Record of Monuments and Places (RMP), which 'brings the monument to life'. - H 4 To investigate the potential to provide interpretation of the rich heritage of the area and to appropriately display artefacts found in the area, including the 'Rathdown Slabs' from Tully Church in the proposed new library building in Cherrywood Town Centre or other similar location. - H 5 To locate where feasible, identified archaeological sites and monuments within open space areas. - H 6 To require a place-naming scheme which reflects the rich heritage of the Cherrywood area (see Appendix B3).
+In addition, Statutory Agencies will be required to carry out archaeological assessments prior to the detailed design stage of significant development as far as is practicable, in accordance with the advice of the Department of Arts, Heritage and the Gaeltacht. - To require appropriate high quality information signage for each of the entries to the Record of Monuments and Places (RMP), which 'brings the monument to life'. - To investigate the potential to provide interpretation of the rich heritage of the area and to appropriately display artefacts found in the area, including the 'Rathdown Slabs' from Tully Church in the proposed new library building in Cherrywood Town Centre or other similar location. - To locate where feasible, identified archaeological sites and monuments within open space areas. - To require a place-naming scheme which reflects the rich heritage of the Cherrywood area (see Appendix B3).